 GUIDED SEA KAYAK EXPEDITION

-The village is one of only five settlements on the east coast of Greenland, this region is one of the most isolated in the world.
+The Town is one of only five settlements on the east coast of Greenland, this region is one of the most isolated in the world.
 The area is cut-off to access by sea for over half the year.
 In the spring the sea ice breaks-up and for a few short months the fjords allow passage to explore one of the wildest coastlines on earth.

 Who's this trip for